11.28 Dispositional Hearing

 6. Description of services to be provided to assist the family;

-7. Description of actions to be taken by parent(s) to correct the identified problems;
+7. Description of actions to be taken by parent(s) to mitigate the identified safety threats and risk factors;

 8. Description of the child’s placement and where it is located;